mitosisX/limekit-docs/source/widgets/button.rst

 Button
 ###########

 The button, one of the mostly used widget in any Graphical User Interface (GUI).
-Click on it and a computer will do some task for you.
+You can label it with text or even include icons to make it more visually informative.
+It's commonly used to trigger actions or functions within an application when clicked.

 .. code-block:: lua

   local button = Button(text)

-This is done by calling a callback function after calling on a button.
+This is done by calling a callback function after clicking on a button.
 You can specify such a callback function with the ``setOnClick`` method

 .. code-block:: lua
   :linenos: